 The FAQ Files: Should I Hire a Professional Editor?

-A behind-the-scenes look at what an editor actually does - and how to know when it’s time to bring one in.
+A behind-the-scenes look at what an editor actually does, and how to know when it’s time to bring one in.

-Whether it’s a blog post, a book, a funding application, or a website launch, the work is sitting there in front of you.
+You’ve done the hard part - you’ve written the thing.
+Whether it’s a novel, a memoir, a reflective essay, or a website launch, the work is sitting there in front of you.
 You’re proud of it… mostly.
-But a little voice is whispering, Is it clear?
+But a little voice is whispering, “Is it clear?
 Is it too long?
-Does it make sense to anyone else?
+Does it make sense to anyone else?”

-And that’s where I come in.
+That’s where I come in.

 As a professional editor, I help people find clarity and confidence in their writing: not by rewriting it in my voice, but by helping your voice come through more clearly.
 If you’ve ever wondered whether hiring an editor is necessary, useful, or “worth it,” this post is here to offer some thoughtful answers.